 Buying your first home is a big deal and most likely the most expensive purchase you’ve ever made.
 That’s why we wanted to take the time to piece together a guide for all of you first-time home buyers.

 While every buyer’s situation is a little different, many are buying homes with quite a bit of student debt.
-In fact, last year 46% of buyers under the age of 36 with debt reported having a median student debt balance of $25,000. [bctt tweet=”Last year 46% of buyers under the age of 36 with debt reported having a median student debt balance of $25,000.” username=”MTGSpecialists”]
+In fact, last year 47% of buyers aged 21-29 with debt reported having a median student debt balance of $21,000.
+Similarly, 42% of buyers aged 30-39 with debt reported having a median student debt balance of $30,000.

-That’s quite a few first-time home buyers and buyers with significant student debt!
+That’s quite a few buyers with significant student debt!
 Now, let’s discuss some fundamentals you should know when buying your first home.

 Choosing to buy

 While the decision to buy is entirely up to you and your family, we’ll share a few things to consider before finalizing your decision.
-You need to be sure you’ll have a stable career for the next 5-10 years.
-You also need to consider the city or area that you’re living in.
+Consider the city or area that you’re looking to buy a home.
 Can you see yourself there for the next 5-10 years?
 And before deciding on a specific house, be sure that it will fit your family’s needs for the foreseeable future.
 Planning to expand your family?
 Make sure you have enough bedrooms and bathrooms to accommodate everyone.

 - You’re out of debt